This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Ministry of Housing, Utilities and Urban Communities

-Commercial Specialist in charge of the oil and gas sector: Mrs. Rania Mekhail
+Contact for the Commercial Specialist in charge of the Architecture, Construction and Engineering Sector: Mrs. Rania Mekhail